What Does the Bible Say About Divorce and Remarriage?

 The word porneia is used in two other New Testament phrases referring specifically to the unfaithfulness of married persons: (1) in 1 Corinthians 5:1 porneia is said to have been committed with another man’s “wife”; and (2) 1 Corinthians 10:8 refers to 23,000 Israelites committing “fornication” (KJV).
 It would be absurd to assume that all of them were unmarried.

 Now, before leaving the discussion of Christian divorce and remarriage because of porneia, a word of caution is in order.
-The one who has secured (or is in the process of securing) a biblical divorce for his or her spouse’s infidelity should exercise much restraint and deliberation before entering into another marriage.
+The one who has secured (or is in the process of securing) a biblical divorce because of his or her spouse’s infidelity should exercise much restraint and deliberation before entering into a second marriage.
 Here are three important reasons for this carefulness:

 1. This person, although innocent of the actual adultery committed by his/her spouse, may have, through other nonbiblical conduct or characteristics, contributed at least indirectly to the breakdown of the marriage.
 Such a divorced person should seek counsel from a qualified pastor or church elder to effect biblical change in his or her own life before even considering undertaking another marriage.